punchplatform/kooker/README.md

 kubectl apply -f examples/punchline_java_example.yaml
 ```

-> :info: this command submit a kuberneted CRD file to the punch operator.
+> :information_source: this command submit a kuberneted Custom Resource Definition file to the punch operator.
 In turn the punch operator starts a pod using a particular strategy.
-In this simple example, the punchline is an ever running streaming application and the operator will automatically execute it as part of a deployment.
+In this simple example, the punchline is an ever-running streaming application and the operator will automatically execute it as part of a kubernets deployment.
 If you try to kill the corresponding pod, it will automatically be restarted by kubernetes.

 You can chek it is running as follow:
 ```sh